How is cystic fibrosis diagnosed?

 - a one-in-four chance of being completely free of the condition – neither having CF nor being a carrier of the faulty gene.

-If you are considering carrier screening and have questions about the process or the implications if you are a carrier of the faulty gene, please read our factsheet on genetic screening.
+If you are considering carrier screening and have questions about the process or the implications if you are a carrier of the faulty gene, please read our factsheet on genetic screening or visit our webpage.

 Since 2003 in Scotland and 2007 in the rest of the UK, all babies born have been screened for CF using the heel prick test.
 As a result most children are diagnosed with CF shortly after birth (scroll down to find out more about diagnosis in later life).